Cheloved/UserFriendlyVideoPlayer/README.md

 # UserFriendlyVideoPlayer
+## Description
-Media player which remember the moment you stopped
+This player remembers the moment at which you stopped without any othr useless functions!